JohnSnowLabs/spark-nlp/docs/en/ocr_transformers.md

 +-------+----------------------+
 ```

-### PDFToImage
+### PdfToImage

-`PDFToImage` renders PDF to an image.
+`PdfToImage` renders PDF to an image.
 To be used with scanned PDF documents.

 #### Input Columns